 Rust is usually an indication your water heater needs to be checked.
 Rust is corrosive and could swiftly move to other parts.
 This can cause a leak or other problems.
 If you observe a bit on the tank or pipes, speak with a licensed professional.

-3. There’s No More Warm Water
+3. There’s No More Heated Water

 4. You’re Hearing Strange Noises

-5. Sudden Leaks
+5. Unexpected Leaks

 If you see puddles or dark areas close to your water heater, it’s a smart time to evaluate getting an updated unit ASAP.